Merrymeeting Daylilies

 Our parents lived on Brackett Road for several years, and then purchased the property at 80 Tash Road in May of 1996, as both a home and as a business.
 They were both raised during the Great Depression, and they worked hard and lived frugally in order to pay off the mortgage as quickly as possible.
 I am uncertain of the exact date, but I believe it was right around 2005 that the mortgage was paid off.

 The following year, on Nov.
 8, 2006, an equity loan was opened with “The Big Bank” at their branch in Alton.
 Why am I not naming this bank?
 Because they have us thoroughly scared.
 There is a saying… “It is not libel if it is true”, but for now I am not going to include their name here.
-The equity loan was always in good standing, and was secured (or so Les believed) by the house and land at 80 Tash Road (aka Merrymeeting Daylilies).
-Ten years later, in 2016, Les decided to sell the “land around the corner”, AKA the land where his former garden center had been, on Route 11.
-His advancing years, and Amanda’s deteriorating health, had suggested to him that it was time to downsize, and narrow his focus to his beloved daylilies.
+The equity loan was always in good standing.

-Les contacted the Bank and asked that the error be fixed so that he could sell that land.
-He contacted them again.
-And again.
-And again.
-The Bank ignored his request for so long that Les lost his buyer.
-In February of 2017, he sought legal help from a law firm in Alton, because the Bank was apparently going to continue ignoring him, and he could not sell the land on Route 11 until the mistake was fixed.
-A hearing was scheduled in May, 2017.
+In February of 2017, he sought legal help from a law firm in Alton, because the Bank was apparently going to continue ignoring him.
+A hearing was scheduled in early May, 2017.
 The Bank was fully and legally notified of this hearing…and they failed to appear.
-The judge was unimpressed.
-Les was paying an expensive attorney and paying for legal filings, and notifications, etc. as well as spending time in a court room while his daylily customers faced a “Sorry, Closed Today” sign at his business.
+The judge was not happy.
+And Les was paying an expensive attorney and paying for legal filings, and notifications, etc. as well as spending time in a court room while his daylily customers faced a “Sorry, Closed Today” sign at his business.

 (While declaring the need for a THIRD hearing, the judge used the phrase “out of an abundance of caution”.

-This became a semi-funny sarcastic phrase around our family for a while.)
+This became a semi-funny sarcastic catch phrase around our family for a while.)

-But at the third hearing, the judge, who had had his time wasted by the Bank one time too many, not only fixed the title, but also said something which Les’s lawyer understood as discharging the remaining balance on the loan.
-This was a punitive action for wasting the Court’s time and not showing up, as they were required BY LAW to do.
+But at the third hearing, the judge, who had had his time wasted by the Bank one time too many, not only fixed the mistake, but also said something which Les’s lawyer understood as discharging the remaining balance on the loan.
+This was a punitive action for wasting the Court’s time and not showing up, as the Bank was required BY LAW to do.
 Dad was surprised and a bit unsure, as we all were, when he told us about it over Sunday dinner.

 But his lawyer said it was real, and Les discontinued making payments.